andrem17/hello-world/README.md

 # hello-world
 C , Python

-New in the programing world!
+New in the programming world!